What is ‘Profit Per X’ (and Why is it Powerful?)

 – Enables the right decisions

 Look back on the decisions you made last year to spend money – products you’ve launched, people you’ve hired etc. Were all of those decisions guided by asking how they maximise your profit per x?
 Lots of companies sell widgets and have a gross profit expectation of the things that they sell.
-Nothing wrong in this.
+Nothing wrong with this.
 It can guide revenue or margin targets for sales teams.
 The emphasis is likely to be on limiting discounts to maintain margin.
 But what if there was another way of looking at it?

 Take McDonald’s and its supersizing policy.
 Customers could ‘go large’ for 50c.
 There’s very little margin in this – if they were focusing purely on profit per portion of fries, the increase in margin would be tiny.
 But the focus of the fast-food giant was on maximising profit per customer visit.
 By driving up the value of the customer experience, it was ok to lose on margin because they were serving millions of people every day all over the world.